 Emergency Detox: Signs You’re Experiencing Withdrawal

-Authored By: Joe Gilmore
+Joe Gilmore

 Table of Contents

-Emergency detox may be necessary in severe cases of withdrawing from drugs.
+Emergency detox may be necessary in severe cases of withdrawal from drugs.
 If you are worried that you or a loved one is dealing with a life-threatening case of withdrawal, call emergency services now.

 Learning about withdrawal and the signs can help you be prepared for dangerous situations.